quantum-elixir/quantum-core/README.md

 ### tl;dr

-1. Check for [open issues](https://github.com/c-rack/quantum-elixir/issues) or [open a new issue](https://github.com/c-rack/quantum-elixir/issues/new) to start a discussion around a feature idea or a bug
+1. Check for [open issues](https://github.com/c-rack/quantum-elixir/issues) or [open a new issue](https://github.com/c-rack/quantum-elixir/issues/new) to start a discussion around a problem you have found.
+2. Issue names should be in the format "Problem: _description of the problem_".
-2. Fork the [quantum-elixir repository on Github](https://github.com/c-rack/quantum-elixir) to start making your changes
+3. Fork the [quantum-elixir repository on Github](https://github.com/c-rack/quantum-elixir) to start making your changes
-3. Write a test which shows that the bug was fixed or that the feature works as expected
+4. If possible, write a test which shows that the problem was solved.
+Code coverage must remain at 100%.
-4. Send a pull request
+5. Send a pull request.
+6. Pull request names should be in the format "Solution: _description of your solution_"
-5. Your pull request is merged and you are added to the [list of contributors](https://github.com/c-rack/quantum-elixir/graphs/contributors)
+7. Your pull request is merged and you are added to the [list of contributors](https://github.com/c-rack/quantum-elixir/graphs/contributors)

 ## License